SwiftZip/SwiftZip/README.md

 ### Getting More Help

+Auto-generated documentation based on libzip manual is available at [https://swiftzip.github.io](https://swiftzip.github.io).

 SwiftZip is designed to be a thin wrapper aroung libzip.
-Please refer to the libzip documentation to get more details on the underlying implementation: [https://libzip.org/documentation/](https://libzip.org/documentation/).
+Please refer to the original libzip documentation to get more details on the underlying implementation: [https://libzip.org/documentation/](https://libzip.org/documentation/).

 ## Installation